Upper School Afternoon Activities

 Afternoon Activities

-This activity is open to all students, from the novice to the advanced dancer, who are interested in exploring dance through a variety of styles including (but not limited to) Jazz, Funk, Musical Theater, Modern, and Latin dance.
+This activity is open to all students, from the novice to the advanced dancer, who are interested in exploring dance through a variety of styles including (but not limited to) Jazz Funk, Musical Theater, Modern, and Latin dance.
 In this workshop-style class, dance skills will be practiced and key performance concepts will be discussed.
-The daily routine will include warm-up,stretch, and movement drills.
-Overall the focus is on improving coordination, balance, efficiency, strength, flexibility, and rhythm.
+The daily routine will include warm-up, stretch, and movement drills that focus on improving coordination, balance, efficiency, strength, flexibility, and rhythm.
 Performance routines will be developed over the course of the term.
 This activity meets daily from 3:45pm-5pm and counts towards the fitness requirement.

 [read more]